 “The name of the President of Magdalen at the time (who had been raised in, and turned against, a Puritan family) was Accepted Frewen.” – RH

 We are indebted to Dr Toby Barnard FBA, Fellow (for forty years) of Hertford College, for this glorious reflection:

 “In the 1990s when the Covered Market was under one of its periodic threats I wrote to the Independent that I had more interesting conversations with the butchers than with my academic colleagues.
 My letter was published.
 Indeed, Fellers are still delivering to us now, here in West Oxfordshire.
 Occasionally we are bidden to lunch at their very splendid manor house at (appropriately) Upper Slaughter.
 I also caused a slight stir by insisting that Mike and Elizabeth Feller be invited to the dinner after the day-long symposium when I retired.
 They came and Mike approved of the meat.
-They have a fine collection of antique needlework, much of which has been generously given to the Ashmolean.
+They have a fine collection of antique needlework, much of which has been generously donated to the Ashmolean.

 “Cardews also are still delivering my favoured coffee beans, but I lament the passing of Palms (where outside Fortnums can you buy Karlsbad plums?) as also the Waterperry shop in the centre.
 One Saturday morning, Burke Trend – the Rector of Lincoln College – and his wife were in there.
-Suddenly Lady Trend turned to him, ‘That’s not the Saturday basket.
+Suddenly Lady Trend turned to him: ‘That’s not the Saturday basket.
 Go back at once to the Lodgings and bring the Saturday basket.’
-How many heads of house and their spouses shop in the market these days, I wonder?” – Toby Barnard
+How many heads of house and their spouses shop in the market these days, I wonder?” – TB

 Mention of the Covered Market prompted an important reminiscence from Malcolm Graham, luminary of Oxford local historians: